ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 Stock paid in

 As the following table of the number of

 pounds to the bushels, may be of interest
 to the farmer and dealer, we publish it,

-ald advise them t
+ald advise them to
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:pst:batch_pst_lasch_ver01:data:sn83032199:00212477849:1861010902:0296/pct:16.923411,81.334693,22.000434,2.418767/!600,600/0/default.jpg"/>
 </td>